 The reason for the low THC content in hemp is that most THC forms within resin glands on the buds and flowers of the female cannabis plant.
 Industrial hemp is not cultivated to produce buds and therefore lacks the primary component that forms the marijuana high.
 Furthermore, industrial hemp has higher concentrations of CBD, which helps negate its intoxicating effects when consumed in conjunction.

 Compared to cannabis, hemp produces a much stronger fiber, making it useful in the production of industrial goods such as rope, blankets, building materials, and paper.
 Alternatively, cannabis fiber has low tensile strength and will break or shred easily, making it a poor fibrous plant when compared to industrial hemp.

-Hemp vs. Cannabis: Legality
+Hemp vs. Cannabis: Why is CBD Legal?

 An article published by Leaf Science further explains the primary differences between hemp and cannabis.
 It also discusses the main reason that hemp is legal:

 “While marijuana plants contain high levels of THC, hemp contains very little of the psychoactive chemical.”
 This single difference is what most rely on to distinguish hemp from marijuana.
 For example, countries like Canada have set the maximum THC content of hemp at 0.3%.
 Any cannabis with higher THC levels is instead considered marijuana.

 In comparison, medical marijuana produces anywhere between 5-20% THC on average, with prize strains tipping the scale at 25-30% THC.”

 The most substantial changes have come in the latest laws which have excluded Industrial Hemp and CBD from the DEA and the controlled substances act.